 Not so fast.

-The data reveals that close to 80% of hiring managers feel that thank you notes are helpful when deciding between candidates.
+The data reveals that close to 80% of hiring managers feel that thank you emails are helpful when deciding between candidates.
 22% of employers are less likely to hire a candidate who does not send a thank you and 91% actually like being thanked (imagine that!).

-In addition to playing into your potential employer’s expectations, thank you notes are an easy way to stand out from the competition.
+In addition to playing into your potential employer's expectations, thank you emails are an easy way to stand out from the competition.
 Despite all of the data above, only 24% of job seekers actually take the time to send a thank you note after their interview.